likemuuxi/obsidian-modal-opener/README.md

 - `float search`
 - `Templify`

+> Notice: When loading a Web page using the `surfing` plugin, do not turn on the **option to open a web page** in a fixed and unique TAB.
+This affects the plugin's functionality.

 # 🥰Special thanks

 Special thanks to these amazing plugins!
 I use these plugins as a reference for developing my first public plugin.
 The basic structure of this plugin is mainly based on [obidian link opener]( https://github.com/zorazrr/obsidian-link-opener ).
 I referred to other plugins and completed the modal window file display and plugin restart functions.